Example: Scan, Detect Drift, Enforce¶

 There are three different ways to view compliance state:

-Compliance By Rule shows the results of the scan organized by compliance rule.
+Compliance By Control shows the results of the scan organized by compliance control.
 You might see that CIS AWS 1-10, IAM Policy Prevent Password Reuse, failed due to 1 noncompliant resource.
 Or you might see that your infrastructure is compliant with CIS Azure 6.5, Ensure that Network Watcher is “Enabled.”

 Compliance By Resource Type categorizes results by resource types and shows a ratio of compliant to noncompliant resources.
 You might see that you have 2 compliant S3 buckets and 4 noncompliant S3 buckets, or 3 compliant virtual networks and 5 noncompliant virtual machines.

-Compliance by Resource shows you the pass/fail details for individual resources.
+Compliance by Resource shows compliance state for individual resources.
 You might see that security group

 sg-07273b045b3123456is noncompliant.
 If you select its resource ID, you’ll see more detailed information.
 For example, you might see that the security group failed NIST SP 800-53 AC-4 because it allows ingress from 0.0.0.0/0 to port 22.